 If you have become aware of an ongoing Child Protective Services (CPS) investigation after your neighbor or any other concerned person called CPS, you may be unsure about what happens next.

-What Does CPS Look for During a Home Visit?
+What CPS Looks for During a Home Visit

 CPS caseworkers are trained to look for anything that could be used against you.
-A CPS investigator will look for the following things during a home inspection:
+A CPS investigator will keep the following questions in mind during a home inspection:

 Is food readily available to your children?